bnovakovic/GameList_Converter/README.md

 As you can probably see, it is highly inspired by super awesome [GameList Editor](https://github.com/andresdelcampo/GameList_Editor).
 This project **is not intended** to replace it.
 This application **cannot** edit, scrape or manage your `gamelist.xml` in any way.
 It is only used to convert it to the RetroArch playlist.

-For best results, your `gamelist.xml` should have been created using [Screen Scrapper](https://www.screenscraper.fr/).
+For the best results, your `gamelist.xml` should have been created using [Screen Scrapper](https://www.screenscraper.fr/).

 ![GameList Converter](Documentation/Images/ShowCase_01.png)
 ![GameList Converter](Documentation/Images/ShowCase_02.png)